quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/dockerhub-setup.md

 </div>
 <br>

-Với tài khoản cá nhân miễn phí thì chỉ có thể tạo 1 repo private trên Docker Hub.
+With a free personal account, you can only create 1 private repository on Docker Hub.

-Thực hiện tạo 2 repo public trên Docker Hub là `vdt-midterm-api` và `vdt-midterm-web`
+Create 2 public repositories on Docker Hub: `vdt-midterm-api` and `vdt-midterm-web`

 <div align="center">
   <img width="800" src="../images/dockerhub-repo.png" alt="Dockerhub repo">